 - a, b, c all correct.

 Answer: Option 1

-The Box plot is one of the important statistical improvement techniques that we use in Lean Six Sigma projects.
-It is a tool that can establish a correlation between Continuous data and attribute data. (for example; coming late/not late to the office and speed of the car).
-Box plot gives insight into statistical data like median, Quartiles, Interquartile range, etc. Box plot can be plotted in MINITAB also with a few easy steps.
+The Box plot in Lean Six Sigma Green Belt Certification is one of the important statistical improvement techniques that we use in Lean Six Sigma projects.
+It is a tool that can establish a correlation between Continuous data and attribute data. (for box plot example; coming late/not late to the office and the speed of the car).
+Box plot gives insight into statistical data like median, Quartiles, Interquartile range, etc. Box plots can be plotted in MINITAB box plots also with a few easy steps.